byuccl/spydrnet-tmr/docs/simpleCounter/vivado_vivado/index.rst

 .. image:: export_netlist.*
    :align: center

-* If downloading an EDIF file change the file type from .edn to .edf (The python script to run tmr on EDIF netlists uses .edf)
+* If downloading an EDIF file change the file type from .edn to .edf (The python script in this walkthrough to run tmr on EDIF netlists uses .edf)

 Using the tcl command line in Vivado
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^